 Both programs include a liberal arts foundation that provides excellent background for treating patients.
 Whatever nursing path you choose at Augustana, you will be prepared for the future of health care, not only for nursing practice right now.

-Second, with your liberal arts background you can better treat patients.
-You’ll have more knowledge of the whole person, plus sharper skills in communicating, thinking fast and solving problems.
-Seeing the bigger picture of health — not just using technical skills — leads to better well-being for patients.
-And better patient outcomes can lead to more responsibility and higher pay.
+As a graduate you'll have more knowledge of the whole person, plus sharper skills in communicating, thinking fast and solving problems.
+Seeing the bigger picture of health — not just using technical skills — leads to better patient outcomes and well-being.

 A few recent graduates who have entered nursing: